 While the thought of moving to parallel skiing is daunting it is important to move away from the safety of the ‘pizza slice’ and get those skis straight as soon as possible.
+It is also an essential stage to get to grips with if you are looking at completing a ski instructor course.
 In this post we will give you some tips on how to ski parallel and become ‘a proper skier’.

 A parallel turn has 3 phases: